doki050/doki050/README.md

     Hello, I'm Kovács Benjamin Mark
-      I have started learning Software development at this University: BUDAPEST UNIVERSITY OF TECHNOLOGY AND ECONOMICS (BME)
+      I attended in education at this university: Budapest, Budapest University Of Technology And Economics

 <!---